Born2Root/HitStar/README.md

 The toolchain descibed below will generates a pdf with ready to print cards like this:

 The design is fully fexible and you can adjust it to your needs.
-* To have it cheap, print it black/white (like in the example picture below)
+* To have it cheap, print it black/ white
 * To make it look more professional make it colourfull

 <img width="570" height="323" alt="Example Cards" src="https://github.com/user-attachments/assets/4ed76ec8-7c2d-42e6-bed8-43178c621eb0" />